Microsoft Azure: Issues

 Microsoft Azure's services can have varied and complex pricing models.
-The Azure Portal can be slow and prone to user errors.
+Technical writers have noted that the Azure Portal layout can cause slow navigation and user error if complex configurations are mismanaged.

 Security

-In August 2021, researchers from Wiz Research claimed to have discovered a vulnerability in the Azure Cosmos DB database, referred to as "ChaosDB."
+In August 2021, researchers from Wiz Research claimed to have discovered a vulnerability in the Azure Cosmos DB database, referred to as "ChaosDB".
 They claimed that they had gained complete unrestricted access to the accounts and databases of several thousand Microsoft Azure customers.
 In August 2021, Microsoft claimed they mitigated the vulnerability and no customer data was accessed.

 In September 2021, researchers from Palo Alto Networks claimed to discover a significant cross-account takeover vulnerability in Azure Container Instances, named "Azurescape".
 According to Palo Alto Networks' researchers, this vulnerability is the first known instance that allows one user of a public cloud service to escape their environment and execute code on other users' environments within the same service.
 Although Microsoft quickly patched the issue, Palo Alto Networks advised Azure customers to revoke any privileged credentials deployed before August 31, 2021, as a precaution.
 In September 2021, Microsoft claimed they fixed the vulnerability.

 In September 2021, researchers from Wiz Research claimed they found four critical vulnerabilities in the Open Management Infrastructure (OMI), which is Azure's software agent deployed on a large portion of Linux VMs in Azure.
 The researchers named it "OMIGOD" and claimed that these vulnerabilities allowed for remote code execution within the Azure network and could escalate privileges to root.
 They claimed that the vulnerabilities affected various Azure services, including Azure Log Analytics, Azure Diagnostics, and Azure Security Center.
 In response, Microsoft announced that it had released fixes for the aforementioned vulnerabilities in September 2021.

-In July 2023, U.S. Senator Ron Wyden called on the Cybersecurity and Infrastructure Security Agency (CISA), the Justice Department, and the Federal Trade Commission to hold Microsoft accountable for what he described as "negligent cybersecurity practices."
+In July 2023, U.S. Senator Ron Wyden called on the Cybersecurity and Infrastructure Security Agency (CISA), the Justice Department, and the Federal Trade Commission to hold Microsoft accountable for what he described as "negligent cybersecurity practices".
 This came in the wake of an alleged cyberattack orchestrated by Chinese hackers, who exploited a vulnerability in Microsoft's software to compromise U.S. government email systems.
-Similarly, Amit Yoran, the CEO of cybersecurity firm Tenable, Inc., lambasted Microsoft for what he termed "grossly irresponsible" actions, accusing the company of fostering a "culture of toxic obfuscation."
-The Cyber Safety Review Board produced a report that blamed Microsoft about a cascade of security failures that allowed the intrusion to succeed.
-Microsoft's security culture was called inadequate.
+Similarly, Amit Yoran, the CEO of cybersecurity firm Tenable, Inc., criticized Microsoft's security practices, describing them as "grossly irresponsible" and accusing the company of a "culture of toxic obfuscation".
+The Cyber Safety Review Board produced a report attributing the success of the intrusion to a cascade of security failures by Microsoft, describing the company's internal security culture as inadequate.